Alekla0126/Chess_clock/README.md

-# chessclock
+# Chessclock

-A new Flutter project.
+A simple Flutter chess clock that flips for user convenience.

 ## Getting Started